funbiscuit/embedded-cli/examples/stm32h7-example/README.md

 This STM32 UART example is created for the `STM32H750IBK6 MCU`, placed on a `Electrosmith Daisy Seed` development board.
 But below I have described the process, so it should be recreate-able for every STM32 MCU.

 # STM32CubeMX general settings
-This example is using UART interrupts for each received character, and has re-routed (and buffered) _write function for easy prints to the CLI.
+This example is using UART interrupts for each received character, and has a `cli_printf()` function to easily be able to print formatted strings to the CLI, without the cursor location being incorrect.
 All written in C.

 I have created it using the STM32 HAL, and using the STM32CubeMX configurator (.ioc file), but the process should be more/less the same for LL drivers & using custom cmake files.